iterati/primer/README.md

-# Primer
+# Primer and Tekton

-Primer is a fully customizable firmware for the Open Source Microlight OSMxyz.
-It comes with a GUI called Tekton.
+Primer is a Work In Progress firmware for the OSM Microlight ans Tekton is a GUI for configuring the light in real time.

 * Primer requires Arduino 1.6.4 or higher
 * Tekton requires Processing 3.0.1 or higher